isafn301/SQLZOO-Answers/README.md

 # SQLZOO-Answers
-Answers to the assessments on SQLZOO
+My answers to the assessments on SQLZOO (http://sqlzoo.net/)